dart-archive/dart_enhancement_proposals/Meetings/2015-10-28 DEP Committee Meeting.md

-We're seeing interesting cases where users want to write code that only runs during development. *(How the runtime determines that the user is "in development" is an interesting secondary question, but we can probably assume it roughly means "when checked mode is one".)*
+We're seeing interesting cases where users want to write code that only runs during development. *(How the runtime determines that the user is "in development" is an interesting secondary question, but we can probably assume it roughly means "when checked mode is on".)*

 Sometimes they use an `assert()` pattern like this: